itsiramk/TheGalleryApp/README.md

 -Each folder in device is displayed with its album name and item count

--For folders with no name default Device Model name is displayed to avoid displaying blank album name
+-For folders with no name, default Device Model name is displayed to avoid displaying blank album name

--After clicking on each folder, we display all the items within that folder in a another screen
+-After clicking on each folder, we display all the items within that folder in a another screen in a recyclerview

+-All images and videos are displayed with its default name.

--For videos, we have a play icon on click of which we are playing the video in a Dialog which can be closed too.
+-For videos, we have a play icon (using the android inbuilt play icon) on click of which we are playing the video in a Dialog which can be closed too.

 -The dialog is cancelable when user touches outside.
 Also, user can close it with a cancel icon.

 -The cancel icon is a custom svg.

+- Defined all constants in a separate file.
+Also have made sure to create custom styles.

+- Added strings and dimen file too.

 -Added 100% test case coverage for viewmodel using Mockito

 ***Android Components used:***